cloudogu/dogu-development-docs/README.md

 # dogu-development-docs

-This repository is designed to help developers of external organizations to develop Dogus for the Cloudogu EcoSystem.
+This repository is designed to provide guidance on the development of Dogus for the Cloudogu EcoSystem.

 It has 3 main topics:
 - Core knowledge